 Developed by midwives for parents, it contains only 5 natural ingredients: medical grade lanolin for skin protection; calendula flower extract for soothing soreness; coconut oil for its moisturising and anti-microbial properties; sweet almond oil to nourish and sunflower seed oil for Vitamin E, to help comfort and protect.

-Our MFM tester Daisy particularly liked the pump dispenser: “The pump was also great as it meant it didn’t go everywhere when I was rushing about and needed to do a quick bum change.”
-However our testers were concerned that as a higher price point product, the pump might prevent you from using every drop.
+Parent tester Daisy particularly liked the pump dispenser: “The pump was also great as it meant it didn’t go everywhere when I was rushing about and needed to do a quick bum change.”
+However, our testers were concerned that as a higher price point product, the pump might prevent you from using every drop.

 Type: Cream | Size: 30g, 100g